fogfish/golem/doc/generic.md

 ## Application

-> As a application developer I want to parametrise a generic types with my own application specific types so that the application benefits from re-use of generic implementations
+> As a application developer I want to parametrize a generic types with my own application specific types so that the application benefits from re-use of generic implementations

 The utility demands - one package defines a type and parametrization of various generic algorithms.